 Easy to Use

+As the name says, it is the best thermal imaging camera for leak detection.
 The installation and use of Black + Decker TLD100 Thermal Leak Detector are easy and quick.

 You just turn on the device, focus the detector, and set the reference temperature by lighting on the wall.
 Then drive the light around the home or building.
 When you change temperature value like 1, 5 or 10 degrees Celsius (adjustable), the light color changed to red or blue to notify the cold or hot spots.